-How Common Is the Surname Linton?
+How Common Is the Last Name Linton?

 This page covers the Linton surname's frequency in the U.S. population, its rank among all American surnames, and a breakdown of ancestry and ethnicity data from the Census.
 You can also check how many people share any first + last name combination involving Linton.